Simondharcourt/djambi6players/README.md

 Plenty of things to do.
 On 3 parts: online part, ia part and game part.

 #### - online:
+Make it mobile friendly.
+Add an ios app?
 Add 4 player mode?
 Add an elo ?
 Maybe later, add possibility to host several games.